Fruit cake recipe

 2. In a bowl, cream together the butter, sugar, ginger, cinnamon and orange zest until light and fluffy.
 Add the eggs, one at a time, adding a little flour with each egg.
 Beat well before adding the next egg.
 Beat in the orange juice and remaining flour.

-Top Tip for making Fruit cake
+Top tips for making our fruit cake recipe

 You can freeze this cake for up to 3 months, but defrost before decorating.
+Wrap tightly in clingfilm once the cake is completely cool.

 Why does my fruit cake crumble when cut?

-Although it will probably be just as tasty if this happens, we know you would definitely rather your fruit cake to stay in one piece as opposed to crumbling when you cut it.
 A helpful tip to try to prevent your fruit cake ending up crumbly is to make sure you measure your ingredients properly.
 It might sound like an obvious instruction, however if you have too much fruit, there simply won't be enough batter to hold it all together.

 Can a fruit cake be non-alcoholic?

-Of course it can!
-We know that boozy desserts aren't always someone's cup a tea (or kid friendly!), so an easy way to make a fruit cake non-alcoholic is to use a substitute juice instead of the listed alcohol.
 A good replacement for brandy is grape juice, or if you're looking for a lighter coloured fruit cake you could use orange or apple juice.
 If you are choosing to make your fruit cake alcohol free, make sure you soak your dried fruits overnight in a glass bowl so the cake doesn't lose any of it's moist qualities.

-Jessica Dady
+Jessica Ransom